 Possums also eat bird eggs and chicks and large invertebrates such as the giant Powelliphanta land snails.
 They also compete with native birds for habitat and for food such as insects and berries.

-Taranaki Mounga plan to undertake ground and aerial poison operations targeting possums in the national park.
+Taranaki Mounga plan are undertaking ground and aerial poison operations targeting possums in the national park.

 Stoats are agile climbers and hunt any time, day or night.
 They are the major cause of the decline, or disappearance, of birds like kaka and kakariki.